dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 #### Setting current or original values from an entity or DTO

 The current or original values of an entity can be updated by copying values from another object.
-For example, consider a blog data transfer objects (DTO) with the same properties as the entity type:
+For example, consider a `BlogDto` data transfer object (DTO) with the same properties as the entity type:

 <!--
 public class BlogDto